-Since I reviewed the new Electric Ladyland box set last week, I figured I’d dig a littler further into my Jimi Hendrix files and resurrect this 2010 interview I did with Band of Gypsys bassist Billy Cox.
-Yeah, I know; he didn’t play on Electric Ladyland.
-But I never interviewed Noel Redding or Mitch Mitchell, so this is as close as it gets.
+Since it’s the anniversay of Jimi Hendrix’s death this week, I figured I’d dig a littler further into my files and resurrect this 2010 interview I did with Band of Gypsys bassist Billy Cox.
 Enjoy.

 There are two kinds of guitar players in the world, according to Billy Cox.
 “There are the ones who will admit being influenced by Jimi Hendrix,” quips the Band of Gypsys bassist, “and the ones who will not admit being influenced by Jimi Hendrix.”

 In 2010, several pickers in the former category — including Kenny Wayne Shepherd, Susan Tedeschi, Robert Randolph, Jonny Lang, Steve Vai, Brad Whitford, David Hidalgo, Cesar Rosas, Eric Johnson and others — arrived in Canada for several stops on the Experience Hendrix Tribute Tour.
 As always, Cox — Hendrix’s former Army buddy who ended up backing him at his immortal Woodstock set — anchored the band while the axe-wielding rockers pay tribute to the ultimate guitar hero.
 Here’s what the Nashville-based bassist had to say about his lifetime of Hendrix experiences.